awsub/lab/presentations/2018-06-28_GCCBOSC/README.md

 # Cluster

-- not everyone can use HPC
+- Not everyone can use HPC
-- it's a hard work to build and maintain clusters on cloud
+- It's a hard work to build and maintain clusters on cloud

 ---